What Researchers Did

 Canadian Relevance

 No direct Canadian connection identified.
-Chronic Obstructive Pulmonary Disease (COPD) is not a Health Canada-recognized indication for hyperbaric oxygen therapy (HBOT).
+Chronic Obstructive Pulmonary Disease (COPD) is not a Health Canada-recognised indication for hyperbaric oxygen therapy (HBOT).
 This study investigated hyperoxia (50% O2), not the high-pressure 100% oxygen typically used in HBOT.

 Study Limitations